What is a zoonotic disease?

 How do I know if my cat has a zoonotic disease?

 Cats that are carrying one of these infections will sometimes, but not always, have loose stools or diarrhea.
 All newly acquired cats are at a higher risk and should have their feces tested by your veterinarian as soon as possible.
 Cats with skin problems should be examined by a veterinarian right away.
 Many cats do not show overt symptoms of certain diseases, such as toxoplasmosis or cat scratch disease, so speak to your doctor if you have any health concerns following exposure to cat feces or cat scratches or bites.

 What will happen if I get one of these diseases?

 This group of bacterial and parasitic infections will usually only produce temporary symptoms in someone with a healthy immune system.
-For people who are immunocompromised, however, these infections can be life-threatening.
-Ringworm can be a stubborn infection but is curable with persistent treatment.
+For people who are immunocompromised however, some of these infections can be life-threatening.
+Ringworm can be a stubborn infection, but is curable with persistent treatment.

 How can I prevent my cat from getting bacterial infections and intestinal parasites?